Aryansh-S/Mini-Projects/README.md

-To use, simply download this repository, unzip it, and run main.cpp.
+# Projects for Fun

+To use a project, simply run the main file of the corresponding folder.
+You may need to unzip.